MediaComem/comem-archidep/subjects/docker/README.md

 <!-- slide-column -->

-Virtual machine solve the portability problem by providing isolation and environment consistency.
+**V**irtual **m**achines (VMs) solve the portability problem by providing isolation and environment consistency.
 At its core, virtualization involves creating virtual versions of physical resources, such as servers, storage devices, and networks using a hypervisor.

 **Hypervisor**: The central component of hardware virtualization is the hypervisor, a software layer that enables multiple operating systems to share a single hardware host.